Eclectic Pop

-The monumental decision to donate DNA to create a child she may never meet was pretty much brushed over and while Emily sold the idea to Hanna without any hesitation, the fact she didn’t want to share it with her mom says she might be a little more conflicted.
+The monumental decision to donate DNA to create a child she may never meet was pretty much brushed over and while Emily sold the idea to Hanna without any hesitation, the fact she did not want to share it with her mom says she might be a little more conflicted.

-Hanna didn’t even ask if she’s done any legal legwork to assure she could to meet her children at some point in the future, in the event that’s something she comes to desire.
+Hanna did not even ask if she has done any legal legwork to assure she could meet her children at some point in the future, in the event that is something she comes to desire.

-She was clearly motivated out of trying to convince everyone and herself she’s totally over Caleb.
+Hanna was clearly motivated trying to convince everyone and herself that she was totally over Caleb.
 What in the heck broke them up in the first place, by the way?
-Did Caleb want to travel the world sharing political banter and Hanna didn’t share his vision?
-Whatever the reason, it’s going to have to be better than “growing apart”.
-They’ve always been two birds of a feather.
+Did Caleb want to travel the world sharing political banter and Hanna did not share his vision?
+Whatever the reason, it’s going to have to be better than “growing apart.”
+They have always been two birds of a feather.

-As for Aria’s storyline, she began ghost writing Ezra’s book without his knowledge or permission.
+As for Aria’s storyline, she began ghostwriting Ezra’s book without his knowledge or permission.
 That’s going to backfire.
-Then again the show intimated that Ezra might not even notice since they’re so alike, he and Aria basically share the same stream of conscious when it comes to writing.
+Then again the show intimated that Ezra might not even notice since they’re so alike, he and Aria basically share the same stream of consciousness when it comes to writing.
 Oh boy.

 Out of all of the Liars’ newfound love interests, it’s Aria’s new guy who’s been the most endearing.
-Sadly for him, he doesn’t know what the rest of viewers do, Aria never chooses anyone over Ezra.
+Sadly for him, he does not know what the rest of the viewers do, Aria never chooses anyone over Ezra.
 Sorry new guy!

 [Image by BBC]

-War and Peace waged a siege of tranquility in its second outing.
+waged a siege of tranquility in its second outing.
 In comparison to the premiere, there wasn’t as much going on in this chapter.
-The cliffhanger concerning Pierre and his duel with Dolokhov were resolved in the show’s opening minutes and everything that followed was rather dull in contrast.
+The cliffhanger concerning Pierre and his duel with Dolokhov was resolved in the show’s opening minutes and everything that followed was rather dull in contrast.

 The fallout from Pierre’s act of retribution, comprised most of his storyline as he struggled to come to grips with his rash behavior.
 He wound up finding a more mature version of himself along the way.
 Also finding his way towards manhood was Andrei, who returned home from soldiering to face the tragedy of his wife dying shortly after his return.

 Now a single father, Andrei sought out a more pastoral way of life for himself.
-It’s a lifestyle change of pace Pierre shared with his friend.
+It is a lifestyle change of pace Pierre shared with his friend.
 The second part of the series contained its biggest difference between this adaptation and King Vidor’s.
-Andrei’s capacity for compassion and progressive role in his son’s parenting are completely absent in this retelling, an aspect that heavily enriched Vidor’s version.
+Andrei’s capacity for compassion and progressive role in his son’s parenting is completely absent in this retelling, an aspect that heavily enriched Vidor’s version.

 Andrei’s love story with Natasha remained intact as the two finally set eyes on each other towards the latter half of the week’s installment.
 The ballroom sequence was beautifully done and the intertwining of various scenes depicting the development of their relationship was an effective effort to speed along their union.